 So far, there’s very little combat, but the giant spider robots that will skulk across the land are perhaps the biggest challenge.
 They’re provoked by killing a large number of their smaller offspring and will be utterly relentless in their pursuit.

 That’s everything you need to know so far about the Fortuna update.
-In the meantime, those who want to know more about the previous open-world can do so in our Plains of Eidolon guide.
-Alternatively, there’s also information about the various frames that you can check out.
+In the meantime, those who want to know more about the previous open-world can do so in our Warframe Plains of Eidolon guide.
+Alternatively, there’s also information about the various frames that you can check out in our Warframe frames and mods guide.